CakeML/pure/README.md

 ### Re-building HOL4 theories and the PureCake binary

 **NB: this will take ~5 hrs and require ~8 GB RAM (16 GB recommended).
-We do not believe it is necessary for evaluation of this artifact.**
+We do not believe it is necessary for examination of this artifact.**

 To produce this Docker image, we:
  1. Installed a prerequisite: PolyML